ACS Honors African Americans in the Chemical Sciences

 Dr. Cooper has several patents in development of heat-resistant fluorine rubber compounds used to seal jet engines.

-Two years ago, this distinguished educator became the second African American elected president of ACS.
+This distinguished educator became the second African American elected president of ACS.